matias-ceau/scripts/docs/scripts/setting-up-syncs.sh.md

 ---

-**setting-up-syncs.sh**: Automates syncing of user directories to a backup location.
+**setting-up-syncs.sh**: Script to sync user directories to a backup location using Mega.nz

 ---

 ### Dependencies

-- `mega-sync`: This is the command-line tool for the Mega.nz cloud storage that allows you to sync files and directories.
+- `mega-sync`: This is the command-line utility for synchronizing files and directories with Mega.nz cloud storage.
+Ensure you have it installed and properly configured to use it.

 ### Description

-The `setting-up-syncs.sh` script is a bash script designed to facilitate the backup of important user directories to a specified location on a cloud service using `mega-sync`.
-The script utilizes the hostname of the machine to create structured folders within the `/BACKUPS` directory, ensuring that backed up files are organized by hostnames.
+The `setting-up-syncs.sh` script is designed to facilitate the backup of important user directories to a designated location on Mega.nz.
+The script retrieves the hostname of the machine using the `hostnamectl` command and constructs backup paths accordingly.
+It synchronizes the following directories located in the user's home directory:

-The directories that are being backed up include:
 - Desktop
 - Downloads
 - Templates